DiegoZG/Ecommerce-app/README.md

 # DZhop
-DZhop is an application which lets you search for the latest tech, add it to your cart, place the order and make payments through PayPal
+DZhop is an application which lets you search for the latest tech, add it to your cart, place the order and make payments through PayPal.

 # Features
 1. Product search feature